-Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3
+Instruction 3 L Hours per Week

+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 Prerequisite: Knowledge of Computer Architecture and Microprocessors.

 - 1. Understand architecture features of the microcontrollers - 2.
 Learn the programming of the microcontrollers - 3.
 Understand the interfacing of various modules with microcontrollers.